jakewilliami/HiddenFiles.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

 A simple tool to determine if a file directory is hidden.
-Works on any&trade; file system!
+Works on any&trade; OS and file system!

+This library exports one function: `ishidden`.
+Typically, a file or directory is classified as "hidden" if is it hidden from a normal directory listing.
+See [the documentation](https://jakewilliami.github.io/HiddenFiles.jl/dev) for notes on the behaviour of `ishidden`.

 ## Quick Start